 Future operations always have the potential to be impacted by economic factors and rising costs.
 The OLC strives to maximize the contribution to education, while maintaining new and entertaining games that engage players.
 In order to meet these goals, the OLC strives to keep costs low and introduce new games regularly.
-The OLC is always looking for opportunities to participate in new regional and multistate games.
+The OLC is always looking for opportunities to participate in new regional and multi-state games.
 The OLC is also trying to develop new local games to stay up-to-date with player demands.
+The OLC began offering a product called Quick Tickets, which has allowed lottery products to be offered through nontraditional retailers, including Dollar General.